Title IX/Sexual Harassment

 To initiate the Grievance Process (which includes both the Informal Resolution Process and the Formal Resolution Process), a formal complaint or complaint must be filed.
 A formal complaint or complaint means either a formal complaint of Title IX Sexual Harassment or a complaint of any other sexual misconduct or related retaliation.
 The filing procedure for a formal complaint and a complaint is the same; the only difference is the name of the formal document that is filed to initiate proceedings.
 The Title IX Coordinator can aid the Complainant in filing the document.

 A complaint or formal complaint may be filed with the Title IX Coordinator at any time (even during non-business hours) in person, by mail, or by electronic mail, by using the contact information.
-Once a complaint or formal complaint is received by the College, it will be reviewed by the Title IX Coordinator.
+Once a complaint or formal complaint is received by the University, it will be reviewed by the Title IX Coordinator.
 If a complaint or formal complaint is submitted that does not contain the requisite information and/or signature, the Title IX Coordinator will reach out to the Complainant to explain the deficiencies and instruct the Complainant regarding the process and information needed to properly file a complaint or formal complaint.

 Requests for Confidentiality

-In certain circumstances, the College may not approve a request to not investigate.
+In certain circumstances, the University may not approve a request to not investigate.
 A request to not proceed with the Grievance Process will be honored unless the Title IX Coordinator determines in good faith that: (1) failure to investigate the allegations would not adequately mitigate a potential risk of harm to the reporting individual or the community; or (2) for Title IX Sexual Harassment only, not filing a formal complaint would be clearly unreasonable in light of the known circumstances.

 When determining whether a request for confidentiality can be honored, the Title IX Coordinator will consider a range of factors, including, but not limited to, the following: